CardCheckCardCheck

 Salary is only the first filter

-Use the card comparison tool to put two or three products side by side, then pick one primary card to start.
-Add a second only when you can track spend across categories without missing payments.
+Use the card comparison tool for two or three finalists, then start with one primary card.
+Add another only when you will actually track categories and due dates without stress.

 Disclosure